 - How do we move our school toward diversity work as both an institutional moral imperative and an integral academic skill set?

 - Equity and Justice is a focus on empowerment of and co-ownership by the committee in building and sustaining diversity and inclusivity.

-Menlo School does not discriminate on the basis of race, religious creed, color, national origin, ancestry, gender, sexual orientation, handicap, disability or age in any of its policies, procedures or practices.
-This nondiscriminatory policy covers admission and access to, and treatment and employment in, the School’s program’s and activities.
+Menlo School does not discriminate or condone discrimination against any member of the School community on any basis, including race, color, ethnicity, national origin, ancestry, age, sex, gender, gender identity, gender expression, sexual orientation, religious creed, medical condition, pregnancy, childbirth, medical conditions related to pregnancy or childbirth, physical or mental disability, genetic information, genetic characteristics, marital status, citizenship, immigration status, primary language, veteran or military service status, and all other legally protected characteristics in any of its policies, procedures or practices.
+This nondiscriminatory policy covers admission and access to, and treatment and employment in, the School’s programs and activities.